LewisScally/z-docdemo-4ond/content/en/_index.md

         subtitlePosition: center
         description: >-
           Improve, and accelerate your business.
-From sales process, to internal meetinmgs, the benefits of video are vast.
+From sales process, to internal meetings, the benefits of video are vast.
         image: images/section/root-server.png
         color: white
         button: